Constraints on pulsar masses from the maximum observed glitch

-Let us start by considering the maximum amount of angular momentum that can be stored in the superfluid for a given model of the pinning force $f_p(\rho)$.
-This scalar quantity describes the strength of the mesoscopic interaction between a unit length of vortex line and the lattice at a given density $\rho$ in the crust: its value is the threshold above which the segment of vortex line is unpinned.
-This force can be derived from the microscopic vortex-nucleus interaction \cite{Epstein:1988,Donati:2006,Bulgac:2016} by counting the effective number of pinning sites intersected by a unit length of vortex.
-Realistic values of $f_p(\rho)$ at the mesoscopic scale have been recently obtained \cite{Seveso:2016} by taking into account the finite vortex tension, the lattice Coulomb energy and the relative orientation of the line with respect to the lattice principal axes.
-In our calculations we use the results of ref. \cite{Seveso:2016} for $f_p(\rho)$.

-The total pinning force $f_p$ is then derived by integration along the straight vortex lines.
-In most of the existing literature, the neutron superfluids in the core and the crust of the NS have been assumed to be separated, with the core superfluid strongly coupled to the normal component and only the crust superfluid accumulating angular momentum for the glitch.
-The strong entrainment found in the crust, however, challenges this model for the reservoir: the crust is not enough to explain large glitches \cite{Andersson:notenough,Chamel:notenough}.
-Moreover, consistent microscopic calculations of the neutron pairing gap \cite{schultze:2016} do not show any shell of normal matter that could physically separate the two superfluids and disconnect the respective vortices.
-Therefore we will follow the other alternative, early suggested in ref. \cite{Ruderman} but not implemented until the approach of ref. \cite{Pizzochero:2011}: we assume a continuous superfluid in the star interior, described by vortex lines that stretch across the whole NS.
+The model we adopt for the reservoir of pinned vorticity is discussed in ref. \onlinecite{Antonelli:2016} and detailed in the Methods: it assumes parallel straight vortex lines, pinned only in the crust but threading the entire star, namely the neutron superfluid is continuous throughout the star interior with no layer of normal neutrons separating the S-wave (pairing in the singlet $^1S_0$ channel) superfluid in the inner crust from the P-wave (pairing in the triplet $^3P_2$ channel) superfluid in the core.

-By balancing the total forces acting on pinned vortices (i.e. that corotate with the crust), we can calculate how large an angular velocity lag $\omega_{\rm cr}(x)$ can be built up between the superfluid neutrons and the normal matter before the hydrodynamical lift (e.g. the Magnus force derived in ref. \cite{Andersson:mf}) overcomes the unpinning threshold $f_p$ and drags the vortices out.
-An example of the {\it critical lag} profile in a NS is shown in Fig. \ref{fig:wcr}; according to the pinning paradigm, this is the maximum possible reservoir available for a glitch, as larger lags cannot be sustained by the the pinning force.
+By balancing the total forces acting on pinned vortices (i.e., that corotate with the crust), we can calculate how large an angular velocity lag $\omega_{\rm cr}(x)$ can be built up between the superfluid neutrons and the normal matter before the hydrodynamical lift (i.e. the Magnus force, proportional to the lag) overcomes the unpinning threshold (the pinning force) and drags the vortices out.
+An example of the {\it critical lag} profile in a NS is shown in figure 1; according to the pinning paradigm, $\omega_{\rm cr}(x)$ is the maximum possible reservoir available for a glitch, as larger lags cannot be sustained by the pinning force.

-Simple angular momentum conservation during a glitch (angular momentum losses due to radiation proceed over much longer timescales) then gives the size of the maximum permitted glitch (i.e. the change in $\Omega_p$ before and after the event) as:

-where $I$ is the total moment of inertia of the star.
-Although both $I_v$ and $\langle \omega_{\rm cr}(x) \rangle$ have an explicit dependence on the neutron effective mass $ m^* $, it can be shown analytically that the maximum glitch of equation \eqref{eq:DeltaOmegaMax} is independent from entrainment.